0ddjob/Commodore_VIC20/Internal_8KB/README.md

 - /RAM2 to UC4 pin 13
 - /RAM3 to UC4 pin 14

+Note that all of these are connected using the additonal 74LS138 daughterboard.
+Simply plug an 8-way cable set into the pin headers on the RAM and 74LS138 boards and the connections are done!<br>

 ## BOM
 - 6264 SRAM
 - GAL16V8 (i.e. Atmel F16V8B)